A product form for the general stochastic matching model: Product form

-where we use the fact that $\suite{F_n}$ is a Markov chain and Lemma \ref{lemma:admissible}.
-This concludes the proof for $\suite{B_n}$.
-We can now reverse the argument by exchanging the roles of $B_n,B_{n+1}$ and $F_n,F_{n+1}$ in the definition (\ref{eq:defP}).
-This entails that $\suite{F_n}$ is the reversed Markov chain of $\suite{B_n}$, on a sample space where arrivals are reversed in time and exchanged with their match.
-In particular $\suite{F_n}$ also has the same stationary probability $\Pi_B$. \end{proof}
+\begin{remark}\rm As is easily seen, we can exchange the roles of $B_n,B_{n+1}$ and $F_n,F_{n+1}$ in (\ref{eq:defP}), implying that $\suite{F_n}$ is the reversed Markov chain of $\suite{B_n}$, on a sample space where arrivals are reversed in time and exchanged with their match.
+In particular, the forward chain $\suite{F_n}$ also admits $\nu_B$ as a stationary measure on $\mbF$. \end{remark}